89luca89/distrobox/README.md

 | Void Linux | | ghcr.io/void-linux/void-linux:latest-thin-bb-x86_64 </br> ghcr.io/void-linux/void-linux:latest-thin-bb-x86_64-musl </br> ghcr.io/void-linux/void-linux:latest-full-x86_64 </br> ghcr.io/void-linux/void-linux:latest-full-x86_64-musl |

-Note however that if you use a non-toolbox pre configured image (e.g. images pre-baked to work with https://github.com/containers/toolbox), the **first** `distrobox-enter` you'll perform can take a while as it will download and install the missing dependencies.
+Note however that if you use a non-toolbox preconfigured image (e.g. images pre-baked to work with https://github.com/containers/toolbox), the **first** `distrobox-enter` you'll perform can take a while as it will download and install the missing dependencies.

 A small time-tax to pay for the ability to use any type of image.